LucasDiogo96/S.O.L.I.D/README.md

 `Let q(x) be a property provable about objects of x of type T. Then q(y) should be provable for objects y of type S where S is a subtype of T.`

-If you read it you can be confused but translating it for the development world it becomes.
+If you read it you can be confused but translating it for the developers' world it becomes.

 `Derived classes must be substitutable for their base classes.`

-It's better now rigth ? :smile:
+It's better now right?  :smile:

 ### The Problem.

-The following code approaches it
+The following code approaches it.

 We have a class **Fruit**, this class has a method that can be overridden.